jump-dev/JuMP.jl/docs/src/background/algebraic_modeling_languages.md

     Do you recognize this formulation?
 It's the knapsack problem.

 Users prefer to write problems in _algebraic form_ because it is more convenient.
-For example, we just used $\le b$, even though the standard form only supported constraints of the form $Ax = b$.
+For example, we used $\le b$, even though the standard form only supported constraints of the form $Ax = b$.

 We could convert our knapsack problem into the standard form by adding a new